CyrusCKF/PixSeg/README.md

 ### Training loop and utils

-Utils are mostly supplementary functions to training loops.
-Here is a brief example of using them.
+Utils are supplementary functions that enhance training loops.
+Below is a brief example of how to use them.

 ```python
 from torch import Tensor